zeek/package-manager/doc/bro-pkg.rst

 installation paths, Bro executable/source paths, and other package manager client options.

-See the default config file below for explanations of the available options and how to customize them:
+See the default/example config file below for explanations of the available options and how to customize them:

 .. literalinclude:: ../bro-pkg.config